 The plan tells you how we will work through our differences.
 And if we still disagree, an independent group of experts called an "external review organization" or ERO for short, will make the final decision for us.

-For more information see the When you disagree - claim decisions and appeals procedures section.
+For more information see the Claim decisions and appeals procedures section.